Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

 * When we define the job function, the return value of job function (loss) is a placeholder for graph construction.

 * When we specify the return value type as `oneflow.typing.Numpy`.
-OneFlow will know that when the job function is called, the real data type returned is `NumPy ndarray` object.
+OneFlow will know that when the job function is called, the real data type returned is `Numpy.ndarray` object.

 * By calling the job function `train_job(images, labels)`, we can get the result from job function directly, and the retnred value is a `ndarray` object corresponding to `oneflow.typing.Numpy`.